Meet Your Administration

 Andy is originally from upstate New York where grew up, went to college and began serving at a Christian school in Schenectady.
 The Lord has blessed Andy with two sons.
 Michael, his oldest, is beginning his college career studying in a University close to Philadelphia where he is studying Mechanical Engineering and Music.
 Andy’s younger son, Ryan, is currently looking forward to finishing High School and then seeing what the Lord has planned for him.
 Andy is attending Gateway Fellowship Church and continues to rely on his life verse Philippians 1:6 “Being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.”

 Since the days of playing school in her childhood basement, Melissa Fraser has been a teacher at heart.
 Her years at Washington State University led her into business and sales, taking her all the way to Sydney, Australia.
 She met her husband a few weeks before moving and eventually quit her job to come home and marry him.
-She quickly determined that teaching was where the Lord wanted her.
-Melissa returned to school for her Master’s in Education through the University of Phoenix and completed her student teaching at Crosspoint.
-After teaching 6th grade there for a couple of years, she stayed at home to raise her children, Jack and Maggie.
-This year marked her return back to Crosspoint!
-She is currently working toward her principal certification through Western Washington University.
+She quickly determined that teaching was what the Lord intended for her.
+Melissa returned to school for her Master’s in Education and completed her student teaching at Crosspoint.
+After teaching 6th grade for a couple of years, she stayed at home to raise her children, Jack and Maggie.
+This year marks her third year back to Crosspoint!
+She is finishing up her residency principal program through Western Washington University.

 Melissa is originally from Longview, WA and has spent time living around the globe.
-Her family recently returned from three years in Yokosuka, Japan.
-Often you will catch her speaking Japanese to her students in the hallway!
+Her family spent three years in Yokosuka, Japan when her children were little and you can sometimes catch her speaking Japanese to students in the hallway!
 Her love of travel and appreciation of different cultures is evident in her life.
-She and Jason have been married for 14 years and enjoy spending time in Maine each year visiting Jason’s family.
-They hope to thru-hike the Appalachian Trail when Jack and Maggie are in middle school.
+She and Jason have been married for 15 years and enjoy spending time in Maine each year visiting Jason’s family.
+They plan to thru-hike the Appalachian Trail when their children are in middle school.
 It’s a 2,100 mile trail from Georgia to Maine that will take four months to hike.
 Students will be able to mail them packages along the way!
 She looks to 1 John 4:4 as she manages life, “The One who is in you is greater than what you are going through.”